camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

   -Dpackage=org.example.camunda.bpm.ejb
 </pre>

-## Source Code and Customization
+# Source Code and Customization

 You can also customize the project templates for your own technology stack.
-Just <a href="https://github.com/camunda/camunda-archetypes">fork them on GitHub</a>!
+Just [fork them on GitHub](https://github.com/camunda/camunda-archetypes)!